 These moist and light low carb almond flour muffins are a staple in our house.
-We love them best with sugar free chocolate chips, but I’ve included other variations we have tried and liked in the post.
-The recipe is so easy and turns out perfect every time.
+We love them best with sugar free chocolate chips, but I've included other variations we have tried and liked in the post.
+This keto chocolate chip muffins recipe is so easy and turns out perfect every time.

 Can you eat muffins on a Keto diet?